Table of Contents

 It is imperative that you go to the Air Altar first, the Fire Altar second, the Water Altar third, and the Earth Altar last.
 If you do not follow this order, you'll receive a game message instructing you to go to the next altar in line.

-Note: When in the Wilderness, be careful of Revenant Ghosts, which can appear at any time and attack you.
+Note: When in the Wilderness, be careful of other players who can attack you.

 Make sure that you have an air talisman or tiara and your Dramen staff with you, and then teleport to Varrock.
 If you don't know where the Air Altar is, consult the Runecrafting guide.
 Enter the ruins and use your Dramen staff on the altar.
 This will give you a Lunar Staff Pt 1.
 Then teleport to Al Kharid using a Ring of Duelling or however else you want to teleport there and enter the Fire ruins with a fire talisman/tiara.
 Use your Lunar Staff Pt 1 on the altar and you'll get a Lunar Staff Pt 2.
 Repeat this process with the Water and Earth altars, respectively, and you'll have your very own Lunar staff.
 You can use a Lunar staff to access Zanaris, so don't worry about replacing your Dramen staff if you don't have extras.